MSc Clinical Biochemistry / Overview

-- Understand how biochemical investigations can lead to clinical diagnoses through theoretical and practical learning.
+- Understand how biochemical investigations can lead to clinical diagnoses via theoretical and practical learning.

 - Study at a university ranked 9th in the UK and among the top 50 in the world for medicine (QS World University Rankings 2018).

-- Develop the professional, research and communication skills to work as a clinical scientist or researcher.
+- Develop professional, research and communication skills to work as a clinical scientist or researcher.

-- Have the option to spend 10 weeks on a laboratory research project for your dissertation.
+- Option to spend 10 weeks on a laboratory research.

-- Study alongside students from other disciplines within pathology, benefiting from inter-professional multidisciplinary learning.
+- Study alongside students from other disciplines within pathology.